jamespeapen/journals/src/senescence/impaired_immune_surveillance_accelerates_accumulation_of_senescent_cells_and_aging.md

 The treatment drove the expression of SASP genes down to levels found in young mice, counteracting the effect of ageing.

-In the mice with the *LNMA* mutation, treatment extended their lifespan and decreased the senescent cell burden and cytokine levels.
+In the mice with the *LMNA* mutation, treatment extended their lifespan and decreased the senescent cell burden and cytokine levels.

 If senolytic treatments are able to preserve the benefits of senescence, they